San Francisco Equal Pay Lawyer

-Importantly, the Fair Pay Act also contains protections for employees to help determine whether they are the victims of equal pay violations.
+Importantly, the California Equal Pay Act also contains protections for employees to help determine whether they are the victims of equal pay violations.
 For example, the Fair Pay Act contains pay transparency provisions that explicitly prohibit retaliation for inquiring about wages, or disclosing or discussing wages.
 The Fair Pay Act, however, does not obligate any employee to disclose wages.

 If you think you’re being paid less than another employee performing equal or substantially similar work based on sex, race, or ethnicity, you may have a claim under the federal Equal Pay Act or the California Equal Pay Act.
 Both of these statutes require you to file a claim within certain time periods; otherwise, you may lose the right to pursue your case.
 You should consult with an attorney experienced in litigating equal pay claims to discuss your situation.